nicosandller/augmentation/README.md

 ### Further improvements
 - Parse image bytes for selected digits only to reduce execution time.
-- Test using dirilecht distribution as a faster alternative for digit spacing.
 - Test an alternative implementation of 'random_selection': randomizing the list of spacing options (in spacing_range) and then finding first permutation that sums up to available width.
 - Implement (test) timeout to random_selection spacing method with a suggestion to reduce the min/max spacing range and decrease the computational complexity.
 - Implement test for uniform distribution in spacing.